STO Union works with numerous artists on a project basis. Please see individual shows for credits. The STO Union core team consists of:

 Originally trained in narrative sociology in Calgary, Alberta, Shauna translated her skills into several roles including freelance writer and editor, researcher, communications advisor and program manager.
-Having travelled and lived abroad for many years, she moved to Ottawa from Latin America in 2011 to complete her Master’s of Political Management, which opened up a new roster of roles in policy, advocacy and external relations for NGOs.
+Having travelled and lived abroad for many years, she moved to Ottawa from Latin America in 2011 for the Master’s of Political Management program, which opened up a new roster of roles in policy, advocacy and external relations.
 Soon after arriving in Ottawa she needed to get away, took a right turn, stumbled upon Wakefield, Quebec, and never wanted to leave.
-Now an active member of the community, Shauna supports a number of organizations in a variety of roles, including general management, bookkeeping and strategic planning.
+Now an active member of the community, Shauna supports a number of organizations in a variety of roles, including management, finance, and strategic planning.
 Shauna spends any free time finding new routes to travel to, through and be in the surrounding forests.

 Board of Directors